aspose-slides/Aspose.Slides-Documentation/en/php-java/developer-guide/manage-presentation/manage-slide-show/_index.md

 ## **Select Slides to Show**

-`SlideShowSettings.setSlides` method allows you to select a range of slides to be shown during the presentation.
+`SlideShowSettings->setSlides` method allows you to select a range of slides to be shown during the presentation.
 This is useful when you need to show only part of the presentation rather than all slides.
 The following code example creates a new presentation and sets the slide range to display from slides `2` to `9`.

 ```php
 $presentation = new Presentation();